BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

   *gui/src/environments/environment.prod.ts*

-After those modification you should rebuild the solution for changes to take place.
+After those modifications you should rebuild the solution for changes to take place.

 ## Label your own dataset